 What can I do to help make your decision easier?

-Anything else I can provide you to help finalize our partnership?
+Is there anything else I can provide you with to help finalize our partnership?

 Why are you looking for a new [product/solution]?